theobaidur/study/routing.md

 ![](img12.png)

 ## <font color='green'>Explain hierarchical routing with necessary example. </font>
+* When hierarchical routing is used, the routers are divided into regions, with each router knowing all the details about how to route packets to destinations within its own region, but knowing nothing about the internal structure of other regions.
+When different networks are interconnected, it is natural to regard each one as a separate region in order to free the routers in one network from having to know the topological structure of the other ones.

+* For huge networks, a two-level hierarchy may be insufficient; it may be necessary to group the regions into clusters, the clusters into zones, the zones into groups, and so on, until we run out of names for aggregations.

 ![](img13.png)

+* Figure 5-15 gives a quantitative example of routing in a two-level hierarchy with five regions.
+The full routing table for router 1A has 17 entries, as shown in Fig. 5-15(b).
+When routing is done hierarchically, as in Fig. 5-15(c), there are entries for all the local routers as before, but all other regions have been condensed into a single router, so all traffic for region 2 goes via the 1B -2A line, but the rest of the remote traffic goes via the 1C -3B line.
+Hierarchical routing has reduced the table from 17 to 7 entries.
+As the ratio of the number of regions to the number of routers per region grows, the savings in table space increase.

+* Unfortunately, these gains in space are not free.
+There is a penalty to be paid, and this penalty is in the form of increased path length.
+For example, the best route from 1A to 5C is via region 2, but with hierarchical routing all traffic to region 5 goes via region 3, because that is better for most destinations in region 5.

 ## <font color='green'>What is ATM network?
 Define the logical connections used in ATM networks.</font>